asierpinor/asierpinor/README.md

 ### Hi there 👋

-For now this is just a collection of for codes I've developed over the last few years during as a physics researcher.
+For now this is just a collection of for codes I've developed over the last few years as a physics researcher.

 **This is just to showcase some of my coding work.**